Jin Yong: Decorations and conferments

 Small documentary on Jin Yong 100th anniversary.
 China News Service.
 (In Chinese).

 In addition to his wuxia novels, Cha also wrote many non-fiction works on Chinese history.
 For his achievements, he received many honours.

 Cha was made an Officer of the Order of the British Empire (OBE) by the British government in 1981.
 He was made a Chevalier de la Légion d'Honneur (1992) and a Commandeur de l'Ordre des Arts et des Lettres (2004) by the French government.

 Cha was also an honorary professor at Peking University, Zhejiang University, Nankai University, Soochow University, Huaqiao University, National Tsing Hua University, Hong Kong University (Department of Chinese Studies), the University of British Columbia, and Sichuan University.
 Cha was an honorary doctor at National Chengchi University, Hong Kong University (Department of Social Science), Hong Kong Polytechnic University, the Open University of Hong Kong, the University of British Columbia, Soka University and the University of Cambridge.
 He was also an honorary fellow of St Antony's College, Oxford and Robinson College, Cambridge, and a Waynflete Fellow of Magdalen College, Oxford.

 When receiving his honorary doctorate at the University of Cambridge in 2004, Cha expressed his wish to be a full-time student at Cambridge for four years to attain a non-honorary doctorate.
 In July 2010, Cha earned his Doctor of Philosophy in oriental studies (Chinese history) at St John's College, Cambridge with a thesis on imperial succession in the early Tang dynasty.

 Works

 Cha wrote a total of 16 fictional works, of which only one is a non-wuxia autobiographical short story (Yue Yun).
-His wuxia works are made up of a novella (Blade-dance of the Two Lovers), 2 standalone novels (White Horse Neighs in the Western Wind and Ode to Gallantry), 11 interconnected novels of varying lengths, and a novelette ("Sword of the Yue Maiden").
+His wuxia works are made up of a novella (Blade-dance of the Two Lovers), a standalone novel (White Horse Neighs in the Western Wind), 12 interconnected novels of varying lengths, and a very weakly connected novelette ("Sword of the Yue Maiden").
 Most of his novels were first published in daily instalments in newspapers, then later in 3 authorised book editions each with various changes to the plots and the characters.
 There are 4 editions of his novels: